 - Trapped moisture may be clogging the hearing aid and distorting the sound.
-Consider using a hearing aid dehumidifier overnight and try again.
+Try using a hearing aid dehumidifier overnight.

-- Check the tubing for debris, ear wax, or signs of wear.
-Clean the tubing, tip, and ear canal.
+- Clean the tubing, tip, and your ear canal.
 Replace the tubing and tip if they appear worn.

 - Make sure the hearing aid is charged.
-If unsure, turn the hearing aid off and charge until blue light turns green and turn the hearing aid back on.
+If you're unsure, turn the hearing aid off and charge until the blue light turns green.
+Then turn the hearing aid back on.

-- Make sure the battery is inserted correctly and the battery compartment is close all the way.
+- Make sure the battery is inserted correctly and the battery compartment is closed all the way.

-- Make sure battery is fresh.
-If there is any doubt, replace the battery with a new one (after removing the adhesive tab, let the new battery stand for 1 full minute before inserting into aid so it fully charges).
+- Make sure the battery is fresh.
+If there is any doubt, replace the battery with a new one (after removing the adhesive tab, wait 1 full minute for it to activate before inserting into the hearing aid).

-- Check the battery contacts to be sure they are not corroded.
+- Check the battery contacts to make sure there is no corrosion.